 - information shared and received from other services

-- records of consent or views on information sharing and referrals
+- records views to information sharing and consent for referrals

-- actions required of the centre (for example, using the Family Violence Screening Tool and Basic Safety Plan)
+- actions required of the service (for example, using the screening tool and basic safety plan)

 - the child and family being informed of any updates.

-Due to the nature of family violence records, Early Learning Victoria centres must ensure that the records are kept securely.
+Due to the nature of family violence records, centres must ensure that the records are kept securely.
 For example, if they have a hard copy file, they should make sure it is kept in a locked cabinet.
 If they have an electronic record, they need to make sure it is password protected and only staff members who need the information have access.
-Only centre directors and nominated staff should have access to completed Family Violence Screening Tools and Basic Safety Plans.
-Early Learning Victoria centres should ensure that these records are not destroyed as they may be needed at a later time (e.g. as evidence in future court proceedings).
+Only centre leaders and nominated staff who have completed the relevant training should have access to completed Family violence screening tools and Basic safety plans.
+Centres should ensure that these records are not destroyed as they may be needed at a later time (e.g. as evidence in future court proceedings).

 Safeguarding

-When Early Learning Victoria centre staff with authorisation to share information under CISS or FVISS, act in good faith and with reasonable care when sharing information, they will:
+When centre staff with authorisation to share information under CISS or FVISS, act in good faith and with reasonable care when sharing information, they will:

 - not be held liable for any criminal, civil or disciplinary action for providing the information